na-stewart/ULibSync/README.md

 A player's ban data is synced on join if `syncBanDataOnJoin` is true in the config.
 All ban data can be retreived via !getbans.

+If a player has been unbanned on server A, it will be synced when they connect to server B. However this player may not be able to join until a map change or server restart.
+Continually attempting to rejoin may fix this.
+This issue does not appear to be fixable on my end as it's a ULib related problem.

 ```lua
 initBanSync()
 -- Initalizes ban syncing.
 This is currently called on a successful database connection.